Medically reviewed on February 20, 2018

 - Key personal information, including any major stresses or recent life changes.

-- All medications, vitamins and other supplements that you're taking and their doses.
+- All medications, vitamins, herbal products, over-the-counter medications and other supplements that you're taking, and their dosages.

 - Questions to ask your doctor so that you'll remember to cover everything you wanted to.